 Once the system can access content, the challenge becomes compiling metadata for effective search.
 This area has undergone an immense amount of research over the years.
 A corresponding abundance of approaches to compiling metadata exist — with further innovation still to come.
 Source data will provide guidance in how best to apply indexing.
 How a system views data is known as an information model.

-Machine Learing and IR
+Machine Learning and IR Models

 A struggle of querying unstructured data is that humans find different ways to say the things in different contexts.
 Metadata was long the go-to for adding more meaning to understand intent — but metadata gets stale.
-A more scalable method is through the use of Artificial Intelligence and machine learning.
+A more scalable method is through the use of artificial Intelligence and machine learning.

 Set theory and boolean models